HenrikSamuelsson/reading-head-first-design-patterns-2nd-ed/README.md

 ## Chapter 1

-### Sharpen Your Pencil Page 56
+### Sharpen Your Pencil - Inheritance to Provide Duck Behaviour

-Which of the following are disadvantages of using inheritance to provide Duck behavior?
+The ticked checkboxes indicates an disadvantages of using *inheritance* to provide Duck behaviour?

-1. Code is duplicated across subclasses.
-(True)
+- [x] Code is duplicated across subclasses.
-2. Runtime behavior changes are difficult.
-(True)
+- [x] Runtime behaviour changes are difficult.
-3. We can't make ducks dance.
-(False)
+- [ ] We can't make ducks dance.
-4. It's hard to gain knowledge of all duck behaviors.
-(True)
+- [x] It's hard to gain knowledge of all duck behaviors.
-5. Ducks can't fly and quack at the same time.
+- [ ] Ducks can't fly and quack at the same time.
 (False)
-6. Changes can unintentionally affect other ducks.
+- [x] Changes can unintentionally affect other ducks.
 (True)

 ## Chapter 2